 3 The amendment in the Statutes (Repeals and Minor Amendments) Act 2003 s.
 127(5) is not included because the Schedule it sought to amend had been replaced in Gazette 24 May 2002 p.
 2605-17 before the amendment purported to come into operation.

 4 The Water Resources Legislation Amendment Act 2007 Pt.
 11 deals with certain transitional issues some of which may be relevant for this Act.

-5 On the date as at which this compilation was prepared, the Public Sector Reform Act 2010 s.
-87 had not come into operation.
-It reads as follows:

-87. Water Corporation Act 1995 amended

-(1) This section amends the Water Corporation Act 1995.

-(2) In section 3(1) delete the definition of Commissioner for Public Sector Standards.

-(3) In the provisions listed in the Table delete “Commissioner for Public Sector Standards” (each occurrence) and insert:

-Public Sector Commissioner

-Table